RicardoDalcin/to-do-list-api/README.md

 npm run dev
 ```

-If you'll be using this API along with the React Native app, you can use Ngrok to make HTTP requests:
+If you'll be using this API along with the React Native app, you can use Ngrok to open the port for external HTTP requests:

 ```node
 npm install -g ngrok